 Varicose veins can present themselves in many different ways, each of which may require different forms of treatment.
 If you have varicose veins that are not causing pain or discomfort, it may be that you do not need to have treatment.
 In some cases, however, it may be that surgical treatment is required to mitigate any unpleasant and painful side effects.

 To find out more about whether or not you have varicose veins, or whether you require further treatment, we recommend that you seek advice from a doctor.
-They will then be able to refer you to Benenden Hospital for diagnosis and treatment.
-Find out more about varicose veins on our dedicated page, or get in touch with our team today.
+They will then be able to refer you to us for diagnosis and treatment.
+To find out more about our varicose vein treatments, complete our online enquiry form or call our Private Patient Team on 01580 363158.

 Published on 21 June 2019